rousbound/CariocaScript/txt/report.md

 To solve the last conflict is pretty trivial: simply swapping the terms turns it into left recursion, which is OK!

-But to fix the DEP (Dangling ELSE Problem), there are two main
+But to fix the DEP (Dangling ELSE Problem)<sup>(3)</sup>, there are two main
-ways: Either we rewrite the grammar to make it unambiguous, or use Bison tools to define which rule has more priority over another.
+ways: Either we rewrite the grammar to make it unambiguous, or use Bison tools to define which rule has more priority over the other.
-We chose to change the grammar so that every IF statement ends with an END clause.
+We chose to change the grammar so that every IF statement ends with an END clause, just like every WHILE, FOR and PROGRAM statemtent.
 So we went from this rule:

 ```
 SE STRING ENTAO cmds SENAO cmds